Bearded Collie

 Presently, these herding dogs rank 104th among the 155 breeds registered by the AKC.
 This position reflects its enduring popularity and widespread appeal among dog enthusiasts worldwide.

-The personality of the Bearded Collie is characterized by intelligence, resourcefulness, and confidence.
+The Bearded Collie is one of the dog breeds characterized by intelligence, resourcefulness, and confidence.
 With their lively and playful demeanor, they are known for keeping their owners entertained with their antics.

 • Bearded Collie Temperament